 By Jim Misunas

 The Great Bend City Council will meet at 7:30 p.m.
 Monday at the City Office, 1209 Williams.
-On the agenda are several issues regarding new housing developments, the 2015 budget ordinance, a sewer rate increase ordinance and a salary resolution for city employees.
+On the agenda are the Sunflower Rod and Custom Association's annual report, the snow and ice removal policy and the Heartland Ag water main expansion project.

 The Barton County Commission will meet at 9 a.m.
 Monday at the Barton County Courthouse, 1400 Main in Great Bend.
-The agenda includes the renewal of a farm lease at the Barton County Landfill, a cooperative effort to repair roads in Claflin and the proposed demolition of an historic bridge.
+The agenda includes Special Alcohol Funding, an update on the cleaning of a drainage ditch in Ellinwood and a report on the Kansas Association of Counties conference last week in Wichita.